-According to the Forrester Research StreamBase CEP platform is a leader among today's CEP platforms.
+According to the Forrester Research [16], which is evaluation of customer relationship management, StreamBase CEP platform is a leader among today's CEP platforms.
 This platform is set up from several tools such as server, IDE, connectivity adapters that create complex platform for preprocessing, executing and predicting of input data.
 It is a software for rapidly building systems that analyze and act on real-time streaming data.
 StreamBase combines an application development environment, an event server with low-latency high-throughput, and enterprise connectivity to real-time and historical data.

 StreamBase uses graphical language EventFlow, it can compile multiple EventFlow or StreamSQL queries at run time.
 StreamBase is the only CEP in the industry that uses visual language for application development.
 This visual-based language gets compiled into low-level code before execution.
 StreamSql, according to its name, is a query language that enables the processing of real-time data streams.
 StreamBase engine uses in-memory cache so the in-memory databases run faster than traditional relational databases.

-A. Applications using StreamBase
+5.1.
+Applications using StreamBase

-Examples of application using StreamBase are:
+Examples of applications using StreamBase are:

-- Intelligence and Security (fraud detection, military purposes). - Capital Markets (algorithmic trading, Market Data Management, smart order routing). - Multiplayer Online Gaming. - Retail, Internet and Mobile Commerce (retail promotion, website monitoring). - Telecommunications and Networking (network monitoring and protection, fraud detection, bandwidth and Quality-of-Service Monitoring).
+- Intelligence and Security (fraud detection, military purposes). - Capital Markets (algorithmic trading, Market Data Management, smart order routing). - Retail, Internet and Mobile Commerce (retail promotion, website monitoring).

+Telecommunications and Networking (network monitoring and protection, fraud detection, bandwidth and Quality-of-Service Monitoring).

-Fig. 5.
-Schema of StreamBase CEP platform [12].
+Figure 5 Schema of StreamBase CEP platform [1]